livegnik/2way-poc-design/README.md

 - All documents are normative unless explicitly marked as informational.
 - Lower numbered sections override higher numbered sections within the same file.
-- More specific documents override more general documents when conflicts exist.
+- More specific documents override more general documents where conflicts exist.
-- Architecture Decision Records override earlier design text for the decisions they cover.
+- Architecture Decision Records override prior design text for the decisions they cover.

 No external documents are required to interpret or implement this design.

 ## 5. Repository organization

-Documents are ordered by conceptual dependency.
+Documents are organized by conceptual dependency.
+Earlier sections define constraints and rules that later sections rely on.
+Readers are expected to progress in this order when approaching the system for the first time.

+The repository is structured as follows:

-- Scope, assumptions, and constraints.
+- Scope, assumptions, and system constraints.
-- Protocol definition.
+- Protocol definition, including identity, object model, and synchronization rules.
-- Architecture and component model.
+- Architecture and component model, including managers, services, and trust boundaries.
-- Data layout and interfaces.
+- Data layout and interfaces, including persistence, APIs, and ordering guarantees.
-- Security model.
+- Security model, including threat assumptions, enforcement layers, and recovery mechanisms.
-- End to end flows.
+- End to end flows describing normative system behavior.
-- PoC definition, build plan, testing, and acceptance.
+- PoC definition, build plan, testing strategy, and acceptance criteria.
-- Architecture decisions.
+- Architecture decisions that record resolved tradeoffs and deviations.
 - Appendices and reference material.
-- Examples of apps.
+- Examples of applications and platform usage.

 Each directory is self contained.
-Cross references are explicit.
+Cross references are explicit and normative.

 ## 6. Design responsibilities